dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/11-AI-Assistance-and-Documentation/04-AI-for-Troubleshooting/01-AI-Troubleshoot-AD-User-Login-Issue-on-Domain-Controller.md

 ## Notes
 - Domain Controllers have strict login restrictions for security reasons
 - Standard users are not allowed to log in locally by default

+### Conclusion

+The AI generated script used for creating the AD user accounts was successfuly creaded user accounts.
+But I count log into those accounts because there are not **Domain Admins**.
+I tested it by adding the test account **john doe** in the Domain Admins group and I succesfuly log into the Test DC.